NGUYEN-8lllD/M-7F-HUNT3R/README.md

 **Typical Cholesterol Distribution:**

-* **Without Heart Disease (blue):** Peaks around 200–250 mg/dL, which is in the normal to borderline-high range.
+* **Without Heart Disease (blue):** Highest is around 200–250 mg/dL, which is in the normal to borderline-high range.

-* **With Heart Disease (orange):** Peaks in the same range but with a wider spread, often extending above 250 mg/dL.
+* **With Heart Disease (orange):** Highest are in the same range but have wider range, often greater than 250 mg/dL.

-* **Higher Cholesterol and Heart Disease:** Cholesterol levels over 250 mg/dL are more common in heart disease patients, with some cases even exceeding 400 mg/dL.
+* **Higher Cholesterol and Heart Disease:**  Cholesterol levels over 250 mg/dL are more common to patients who got heart disease, sometime it is even higher than 400 mg/dL.

 * **Overlap in Ranges:** Both groups overlap significantly in the 150–250 mg/dL range, indicating that cholesterol levels alone do not clearly separate the groups.

 **Implications:**

-* **Data Cleaning:** The instances of zero cholesterol suggest data quality issues that could affect the results.
-These values may need to be corrected or removed.

-* **Cholesterol as a Risk Indicator:** Higher cholesterol levels are more common in heart disease patients, but due to the overlap, it’s best to consider cholesterol alongside other risk factors for a more accurate assessment.
+* **Cholesterol as a Risk Indicator:** Higher cholesterol levels are related to patients got  heart disease, however, it’s best to consider cholesterol with other risk factors for a more accurate decision.

-* **Managing High Cholesterol:** Given its prevalence in heart disease cases, managing high cholesterol could be key to preventing and controlling heart disease.
+* **Managing High Cholesterol:** Given its common in heart disease cases, managing high cholesterol could be key to preventing and controlling heart disease.

 **Conclusion:**